-Pull out your policies.
 Take a close look at your insurance coverage and how much you pay for each.
 Ask your agent if you qualify for any discounts.
 You may find you are paying for coverage you really do not need.
-In other cases, you may be able to reduce the amount of insurance coverage or raise your deductibles (the amount you pay toward any loss) to save premium dollars.
+Consider raising your deductibles (the amount you pay toward any loss) to reduce your premiums (the amount you pay each month).
 Depending on your income, there may be federal, state or local resources you can use that can compensate for the loss of needed insurance coverage.

-Health Insurance covers medical expenses for you and your covered family members that result from illnesses or injuries.
+covers medical expenses for you and your covered family members that result from illnesses or injuries.
 If you had group health insurance through an employer and lost your job, there are options.
-First, consider picking up health insurance through your spouse's employer-provided health insurance plan.
+First, if it is an option, consider picking up health insurance through your spouse’s employer-provided health insurance plan.
 If there is a change in family circumstances, most employers will allow you to make changes to your health plan choice outside of the open enrollment period.

-If you did not have health insurance through your employer, individual health insurance is very expensive.
+If you did not have health insurance through your employer, individual health insurance is expensive.
 Shop around and compare policy benefits and costs.
 Keep in mind that you can lower the premium on your health insurance by choosing a larger deductible.
-You or your children may qualify for some of the state health insurance plans such as Medicaid or PeachCare for Kids.
+You or your children may qualify for state health insurance plans such as Medicaid or PeachCare for children.
 Check with your local Department of Family and Children Services (DFACS) to find out if you or your children qualify for either of the programs.

 Your automobile insurance policy includes bodily injury and property damage liability, medical payments, uninsured and underinsured motorist coverage, collision and comprehensive, and rental car and towing insurance.
 Understanding the different parts of the policy will help you make an informed decision about the changes you can make to save money.
 Once you decide on the levels of coverage you need, it pays to shop around since the cost for identical coverage can vary by as much as 600 percent from one company to another.